The Prime Geodesic Theorem for $\mathrm{PSL}_{2}(\mathbb{Z}[i])$ and Spectral Exponential Sums: Introduction

-We will find it advantageous to introduce this function, because one passes between second moment bounds on $E_{\Gamma}(X)$ and $S(T, X)$ in short intervals via the explicit formula.
-One cannot simply bound $S(T, X)$ by summing up the terms with absolute values in order to break the barrier $S(T, X) \ll T^{3}$.
-We focus our attention on a different nature of the spectral exponential sum and unearth that $S(T, X)$ obeys a conjectural bound in the \textit{spectral aspect}. \begin{theorem} Define
+We wander back and forth between second moment bounds for $E_{\Gamma}(X)$ and $S(T, X)$ in short intervals via an explicit formula.
+The trivial bound becomes $S(T, X) = O(T^{3})$ and we~cannot bound $S(T, X)$ by summing up the terms with absolute values.
+The next result demonstrates that the spectral exponential sum $S(T, X)$ obeys a conjectural bound in the \textit{spectral aspect}\footnote{This type of asymptotic formula was shown for a cofinite Fuchsian group $\Gamma \subset \PSL_{2}(\R)$ by the author~\cite{Kaneko2022-2}.}. \begin{theorem} Define